 Moreover, compliance requires more than documenting an activity.
 To comply with increasingly strict governmental and industry standard requirements, companies need to prove that the training effectively mitigates risk and document governance over those controls.
 Comparing the results of multiple training sessions provide metrics that show learning and growth.
 Increased overall scores provide insight into how well employees are internalizing the information.

 At Zeguro, we understand people and businesses.
 A security-first approach to cybersecurity starts with people - employees and business owners.
 We provide metrics that help identify risks, create policies, train employees, and monitor control effectiveness.
-Get early access to Zeguro cybersecurity training software plus our full cybersecurity suite.
+Get a risk-free 30-day trial of Zeguro's cybersecurity training software plus our full cybersecurity suite.